Help Plant 1 Million Trees in London

 - Sheltering our buildings and reducing the demand for heating and air conditioning, which mean less CO2 in the production of energy.

-Over it's lifetime, a single large tree soaks up about 5.5 metric tonnes of carbon.
+Over its lifetime, a single large tree soaks up about 5.5 metric tonnes of carbon.
 That is about equal to the yearly carbon emission of an average car in the Canada.

 Water Quality (learn more)